IntegerMan/Pi-MFD/README.md

 This came out of a desire to tinker with Raspberry Pi, learn Python and become more exposed to Unix and Physical computing.

 ## Current Status
-The application is essentially a loose framework of display components that does not allow for user-interactivity.
+The application is essentially a loose collection of partially implemented modules with a simple navigation capability using the F1-F5 and F8-F12 keys.
+It's not useable except as a clock.

 ## Deployment Target
 The intended deployment target of this software during development is a ThermalTake Core V1 mini-atx case hosting a Raspberry Pi B+ running Raspbian and outputting on a 7 inch external display.
 The display is augmented with 5 hardware buttons mounted above and below the case.

+### Compatible Platforms

+Pi MFD has been tested in its current state on the following platforms: Windows 8 x64, Windows 10 x86, Rasbian, Ubuntu

 ## Development Disclaimer
 This code is still very early under development and is not intended for external use and does not represent working software.